evanx/component-validator/README.md

 Note that the component should not `end()` itself.
 Rather it should signal an error via `service.error(this, err).`

-The component manager is responsible for ending all components in the event of an error.
+The component supervisor is responsible for ending all components in the event of an error.

 ### Implementation